Shore Lunch a Canadian Tradition

 Recipes Closely Guarded

-Although I won’t reveal our actual recipe, I will reveal the real secret to a first class shore lunch.
+Although I won’t reveal our actual recipe, I will reveal the real secret to a first-class meal.
 Oil temperature.
 Allow the cooking oil to heat up before adding the fish.